 We are learning to regain control of our life by using tech as a liberating tool and defending ourselves from manipulation.
 And we are firm on making our generation follow.

 With the help of ‘Um So Tecto’, an association that tackles social issues and raises awareness through educational plays and documentaries, we are creating an educational programme that promotes consumer awareness and a digitally conscious life, educating teens like us around schools from all socioeconomic backgrounds on the importance of choosing consciously when to use social media, instead of being dragged to it in an automatic-pilot mode.
-We are also producing a documentary that will document our projects and learning experience so that we can reach more people.
+We also produced a documentary that documented our projects and learning experience so that we can reach more people.